When to get tested for COVID-19

 There are community based assessment centres (CBACs) across the Wellington region where you can get assessed and tested for COVID-19.
 We're also testing people who visit their GP or hospital displaying symptoms of COVID-19.

 If you are offered a test for COVID-19, please take it.
 It will help us ensure we don’t have community transmission, and help keep your friends, family and whānau safe.
-You will be offered the test by your GP, Healthline or Regional Public Health.

 - have travelled overseas